 Lauren teamed up with Lighthouse Contracting Group immediately after starting her business, Lauren Milligan Design, in 2010.
 She recently opened a design studio in Gilford.
 Last year, Lauren won Best Interior Design in the Lakes Region Parade of Homes as well as Best Floor Plan and Best Bathroom.
+Lauren Milligan Design also took home the Silver in this year’s Best of the Lakes Region in the Home and Garden: Interior Design category!
 Read on to learn how Lauren got started in the interior design industry, current decorating trends and her favorite room in the house.

 Tell us about Lauren Milligan Design and how you got started?